Thick knots and ropelength-filtered knot spaces: Acknowledgements

 \section{Acknowledgements}

 The author used ChatGPT (OpenAI) for language refinement, organizational suggestions, and improvements to the exposition.
-All mathematical statements, proofs, definitions, and citations were independently verified by the author, who takes full responsibility for the mathematical content and the final form of the manuscript.
+The author takes full responsibility for the mathematical content and the final form of the manuscript.